aaron6yi/team-16/README.md

   <img src="./pics/DSI_Project.png" alt="Project Presentation" width="720">
 </a>

-### Lessons learnt from the Project and my Contribution to the Project
+### Lessons learnt from the Project and my Contribution to the Project:
+Below is a link to my (Ogechi Azuike) youtube video.

 https://youtu.be/fbHedUM_ucc
 ---